50 photos of the sports world showing support for Black lives

 Shoes, clothing bears anti-racism messaging

 Athletes have been able to tailor parts of their uniforms for causes in the past, like when pink highlights adorned jerseys and gear to raise awareness of breast cancer.
-This year, jerseys, helmets, shoes, and other accessories have been outfitted with Black Lives Matter messaging.
-In this photo Devin McCourty of the New England Patriots wears custom cleats before a game against the Buffalo Bills.
+Jerseys, helmets, shoes, and other accessories were outfitted with Black Lives Matter messaging.
+In this photo, Devin McCourty of the New England Patriots wears custom cleats before a game against the Buffalo Bills.

 Women’s club soccer kneels in the movement for Black lives

-In June, women’s soccer players wore shirts in support of the Black Lives Matter movement and kneel prior to a game between Utah Royals and Houston Dash on June 30, 2020.
-The Utah Royals recently ended its contract with coach Craig Harrington.
-An ongoing investigation has been looking into the Utah Royals organization over sexism and racism.
+Women’s soccer players wore shirts in support of the Black Lives Matter movement and kneeled prior to a game between Utah Royals and Houston Dash on June 30, 2020.
+The Utah Royals had recently ended its contract with coach Craig Harrington.
+Investigators looked into the Utah Royals organization over sexism and racism.

 Major League Soccer players join movement for Black lives

 A Jumbotron at the top of Red Bull Arena says "Black Lives Matter" with a raised fist during the Major League Soccer match between New York City FC and Columbus Crew SC at Red Bull Arena on Aug.
 24, 2020.
 Earlier in August, the New York City FC announced a partnership with the Jackie Robinson Foundation.
 In July Red Bull’s CEO and CMO were fired after a racist presentation slide was leaked.

 Demonstrations protesting the police shooting of Keith Lamont Scott surged in the streets and around the Bank of America Stadium before an NFL football game between the Charlotte Panthers and the Minnesota Vikings Sept.
 25, 2016, in Charlotte, North Carolina.
 Inside the stadium, Carolina safety Marcus Ball raised his fist while the national anthem played.